Institute for European Studies

 Nicholas Mulder, IES

-Nicholas Mulder, assistant professor of history, discusses sanctions on Russia on the Ezra Klein Show.
+Nicholas Mulder, assistant professor of history, discusses how economic sanctions throughout history have shaped global powers.

 Additional Information